marciprescott/htmlcss/README.md

 # htmlcss
 This repo is from Angela Yu's web dev course offered on UDEMY it is not a repo of the whole course.
-It is mainly CSS and HTML.
+It is mainly CSS and HTML from the beginning of the course.